Generation of polarization-entangled photon pairs from two interacting quantum emitters: Postselection of a highly polarization-entangled state

-We consider that Alice detects light propagating in some direction $\hat{\boldsymbol{k}}=\hat{\boldsymbol{k}}(\theta,\phi)$ satisfying $\hat{\boldsymbol{k}} \cdot \hat{\boldsymbol{y}}>0$, whereas the detection direction of Bob is fixed at $-\hat{\boldsymbol{y}}$.
-Additionally, we consider that Alice and Bob measure the polarization of photons in the basis $\{\ket{\hat{\boldsymbol{x}}},\ket{\hat{\boldsymbol{z}}}\}$, independently of $\theta$ and $\phi$.
-In this regard, if we don't consider the presence of a lens, the polarization modes of the photon propagating towards Alice are generally different to $\hat{\boldsymbol{x}}$ and $\hat{\boldsymbol{z}}$ (except at $\theta=\phi=\pi/2$, which is the case analyzed in previous sections).
-However, Alice can use a lens oriented normally to $\hat{\boldsymbol{y}}$ to rotate the direction of such polarization modes and guarantee that they become contained in the $xz$-plane.
-The procedure to obtain the two-photon probability amplitudes including the effect of such rotations is discussed in Appendix~\ref{Appendix:detection_angles}.
-Figure \ref{Figure:6}a shows the dependence of $1-\mathcal{F}(\hat{\rho})$ on $\theta$ and $\phi$ for two DBATT molecules at $r_{12}=0.05\lambda_0$ and $\Gamma=10^{-2}\gamma_0$.
+To show the effect of deviation from the detection at $\hat{\boldsymbol{k}}(\theta,\phi)=\hat{\boldsymbol{y}}$, we plot in Fig. \ref{Figure:6}a the dependence of $1-\mathcal{F}(\hat{\rho})$ on $\theta$ and $\phi$ for two DBATT molecules at $r_{12}=0.05\lambda_0$ and $\Gamma=10^{-2}\gamma_0$.
 We find $1-\mathcal{F}(\hat{\rho})\lesssim 10^{-2}$ over a range of angles covering a large solid angle.
 Therefore, we expect that the integration of the emission over such solid angle would still yield a highly polarization-entangled state while increasing the collection efficiency.
-In Appendix \ref{Appendix:distant_emitters}, we show that, in contrast to the behaviour of $\mathcal{F}(\hat{\rho})$ found here for small separation distances $r_{12}$, $\mathcal{F}(\hat{\rho})$ drastically decreases under small deviations in the detection direction when the separation $r_{12}$ is large (comparable to $\lambda_0$).
+In Appendix \ref{Appendix:distant_emitters}, we show that, in contrast to the behavior of $\mathcal{F}(\hat{\rho})$ found here for small separation distances $r_{12}$, $\mathcal{F}(\hat{\rho})$ drastically decreases under small deviations in the detection direction when the separation $r_{12}$ is large (comparable to or larger than $\lambda_0$).
 This difference highlights the advantage of quantum emitters at short separation distances for practical entanglement generation.